FREE TOOL

 What are the Challenges?

-Additionally, many manufacturers worry that disclosing detailed material compositions or manufacturing temperatures could allow competitors to reverse-engineer their products, compromising trade secrets.
-To solve this, the EU is implementing layered access:
+Additionally, many manufacturers worry that disclosing detailed material compositions or supplier lists could compromise trade secrets.
+To solve this, the EU proposes differentiated access rights:

 How to Prepare in Advance for DPP

-1. Map Your Supply Chain: Identify every partner involved in data creation, from raw materials to distribution.
+1. Map Your Supply Chain: Identify every partner involved in data creation, from raw materials (or at least Tiers 3 – yearn spinners) to distribution.

-2. Audit Your Data: Determine where your data currently lives (spreadsheets, ERPs, or supplier databases) and identify what is missing.
+2. Audit Your Data: Determine where your data currently lives (spreadsheets, ERPs, or supplier databases), its quality, and identify what is missing – specifically regarding innocuousness, environmental impact and recycled content.

 3. Run a Pilot: Start with a “capsule collection” to test the flow, from creating IDs to generating the passport.